GE Dryer squeaking – Grinding Noise Solutions

 Step One: Inspect Drum Glides

 Drum glides in gas or electric dryers support the dryer’s front rim on both the left and right sides.
 The glides can be made of many materials, including nylon, plastic, felt, or Teflon.
 They often have a felt or cork backing, depending on the maker and model of the dryer.
 The drum glides make it possible for the drum to rotate smoothly on an even surface.
 Over time and continued use, these felt glides can wear out.
-The grinding noise you’re hearing may be coming from worn out glides that are no longer supporting the drum.
+The dryer making loud noise you’re hearing may be coming from worn out glides that are no longer supporting the drum.
 This can cause metal-to-metal grinding.
 You’ll have to open up the dryer’s cabinet to inspect the glides.
 If they are broken or worn out, they are probably the cause of your GE dryer’s grinding sound.
 Replace them according to the manufacturer’s instructions. 👉Read more …

 Step Two: Drive Belt